ZiadTaha62/js-yaml-extended/README.md

 #### LoadOptions

-Options object passed to control load behavior. basePath and paramsVal are added and filename affects more load behaviors.
+Options object passed to control load behavior. basePath, filpath and paramsVal are added.

 - `basePath?: string | undefined` — Default: `process.cwd()`
-  URL / filesystem path used as the sandbox root for imports.
+  Filesystem path used as the sandbox root for imports.
 Prevents access to files outside this directory and is used as the base when resolving relative imports or special `@base/...` import syntax.
 Example: if basePath is `/proj` and an import says `./configs/a.yaml`, the loader resolves against `/proj`.

-- `filename?: string | undefined` — Default: `undefined`
+- `filepath?: string | undefined` — Default: `undefined`
   The resolved path of the YAML source.
 Useful for error messages, caching, and resolving relative imports.
-If you call `load("./file.yaml")` the loader should set this to the resolved absolute path automatically. `Note that imports and caching will not work if filename is not supplied here or in function's str field`.
+If you call `load("./file.yaml")` the loader should set this to the resolved absolute path automatically. `Note that imports and caching will not work if filepath is not supplied here or in function's str field`.

+- `filename?: string | undefined` — Default: `undefined`
+  String to be used as a file path in error/warning messages.

 - `onWarning?: ((this: null, err: YAMLException | WrapperYAMLException) => void) | undefined` — Default: `undefined` — see [`YAMLException`](#yamlexception) / [`WrapperYAMLException`](#wrapperyamlexception)
   Function to call on warning messages.